lshtm-genomics/omics-course/docs/other-omics/methylation.md

 2. The isolates all have different mutations
 3. Some isolates share a common mutation

 The variants found by aligning the whole genome assemblies to the reference are stored in the multi-sample VCF file 'pacbio.vcf.gz'.
-We will use bcftools to process this file and extract the relevant information we need .
+We will use bcftools to process this file and extract the relevant information we need.

 ### 1. Extracting sample-specific mutations

 The first thing we need to do is extract variants which are only present in the three samples.
 We can do this using the bcftools view command.
-First let find out how many variants are present in the VCF file:
+First let's find out how many variants are present in the VCF file:

 ```
 bcftools view pacbio.vcf.gz -H | wc -l